Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: A C K N O W L E D G E M E N T S

 \section{A~C~K~N~O~W~L~E~D~G~E~M~E~N~T~S}

 This work was sponsored by the National Aeronautics and Space Administration under grant NNX11AQ45G.
 OLW gratefully acknowledges financial support from the Schmidt DataX Fund, grant number 22-008, at Princeton University, made possible through a major gift from the Schmidt Futures Foundation.
 FJS thanks the Institute for Advanced Study for a stimulating research environment during 2023--2024, and KU~Leuven and the Groot Begijnhof for enabling productive Summer months.
-We thank Erin O'Neill for helpful comments on the final draft.
-We are grateful to the Associate Editor, and the anonymous reviewers, for constructive reviews that helped improve the manuscript.
+We thank Erin O'Neil for helpful comments on the final draft.
+We are grateful to the Associate Editor Carl Tape, and to John Goff and Michael Stein for constructive reviews that improved the manuscript.